 Is it ok to store wood in a garage?

-It is OK to stored wood in a temperature and humidity controlled garage.
-While some wood that is not kiln dried is easier to store in a covered garage, wood that has been kiln dried must be more tightly stored to prevent the wood from acquiring excess moisture.
+It is OK to store wood in a temperature and humidity-controlled garage.
+While some wood that is not kiln-dried is easier to keep in a covered garage, wood that has been kiln-dried must be more tightly held to prevent the wood from acquiring excess moisture.

 How do you store lumber so it doesn't warp?

-All lumber must be stored on a flat surface, away from the sun, and in a temperature controlled environment to prevent warping.
-And for wet wood, care must be taken to ensure even air exposure to the top, bottom and sides of lumber to prevent one surface from drying out faster than the other side.
+All lumber must be stored on a flat surface, away from the sun, and in a temperature-controlled environment to prevent warping.
+And for wet wood, care must be taken to ensure even air exposure to the top, bottom, and sides of the lumber to prevent one surface from drying out faster than the other side.
 Both lumber racks and bunks with stickers are a preferred way to store lumber and protect it from warping.

 How can you tell if wood is dry?

-Wood is considered dry based on type (hardwood or softwood) and the intended environment it will be used in.
-For indoor projects this ideally around 6% for most woods, and exterior of 10-12%.
-To tell if your wood is dry a moisture meter is most commonly used.
+Wood is considered dry based on the type (hardwood or softwood) and the intended environment in which it will be used.
+For indoor projects, this is ideally around 6% for most wood and exterior, 10-12%.
+A moisture meter is most commonly used to tell if your wood is dry.